lukaghogho/Movie-Notice/README.md

 So, I decided to develop React application that would be able to offer that service.
 For me, as a junior front-end web developer, this was a great opportunity to strengthen and further expand my knowledge of HTML, CSS and Javascript (React).

-Even though, Movie Notice still lacks some features and developlment process continues, still it's ready to be explored by the world.
+Even though, Movie Notice still lacks some features and development process continues, still, it is ready to be explored by the world.

 ## Live Server
 Movie Notice is currently hosted live [here](http://movie-notice.web.app).
 You can access and use the application directly from there.